MelikaRad/CV_FaceSwapping/README.md

 # CV_Deepfake
-deepfake. face swapping in python using opencv, mediapipe, and other tools.
+Deepfake. face swapping in python using opencv, mediapipe, and other tools.